Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Environment

-The local density declines less rapidly as a function of the distance to the cluster (Fig.~\ref{fig:density_profiles}, right), with a typical scale $d_{\rm 0,cluster}=(9.69\pm3.14)~h^{-1}$~Mpc.
-This is consistent with the fact that we are indeed probing filaments over several virial radii between $\sim(2-36)~h^{-1}$~Mpc, in 3D, but also in projection on the (SGX, SGZ) plane.
-This last aspect also shows that the extension of the considered filaments is, on average, mostly along the projected sky, which minimizes the impact of line of sight uncertainties on our analysis.
+The local density declines less rapidly as a function of the distance to the cluster (Fig.~\ref{fig:density_profiles}, right), with a typical scale $d_{\rm 0,cluster}=(9.69\pm3.14)~h^{-1}$~Mpc, { which is about four times the average filament radius $d_{\rm 0,fil}$.} We are indeed probing filaments over several virial radii between $\sim2$ and $36~h^{-1}$~Mpc in 3D but also in projection on the (SGX, SGZ) plane. { The fact that the considered filaments span the same range of Virgo clustercentric distances both in 3D and 2D shows} that the extension of the considered filaments is, on average, mostly along the projected sky, { as also appreciated in Fig.~\ref{fig:Virgo_field}.} This aspect minimizes the impact of line-of-sight uncertainties on our analysis.